Nallasopara

-Nala Sopara or Nallasopara (Pronunciation: [naːla sopaɾa]) formerly known as Sopara or Supara, is a town within the Mumbai Metropolitan Region.
-The town lies in the Palghar district of Maharashtra, India and is governed by Vasai-Virar Municipal Corporation (VVMC).
-Nalla Sopara railway station is part of the Western Railway Zone.
+Nallasopara or Nala Sopara (pronunciation: [naːla sopaɾa]), formerly known as Sopara or Supara, is a city in the Palghar district of Maharashtra, India, and is governed by the Vasai-Virar Municipal Corporation (VVMC).
+The city lies within the Mumbai Metropolitan Region.
+The Nallasopara railway station is part of the Western Railway Zone and comes under the police jurisdiction of Mira-Bhayander, Vasai-Virar Police Commissionerate.

 Nallasopara is accepted by scholars as the Shurparaka (lit. city of braves; Śūrpāraka) or Supparak of ancient India and was a busy trade centre and an important seat of Buddhism.
-It was one of the administrative units under the Satavahanas and is mentioned in the inscriptions of Karle, Nashik, Naneghat and Kanheri.
+It was one of the administrative units under the Satavahanas and is mentioned in the inscriptions of Karle, Nashik, Naneghat, and Kanheri.

-Nallasopara also have lot of Dargahs (Shrines) of Islamic sufi masters of medieval period spreading the message of peace and harmony amongst Hindus & Muslims.

 Climate

 It has tropical climate, specifically a tropical wet and dry climate (Aw) under the Köppen climate classification, with seven months of dryness and peak of rains in July.

 This moderate climate consists of high rainfall days and very few days of extreme temperatures.
 The cooler season from December to February is followed by the summer season from March to June.
 The period from June to about the end of September constitutes the south-west monsoon season, and October and November form the post-monsoon season.
 The driest days are in winter while the wettest days occur in July.